 Chromebooks have become substantially costlier over the years, and the chances are high that some will continue to be pricier.
-While Chromebooks are relatively affordable, some cost around a thousand dollars or more.
-So, you may wonder why some Chromebooks are so expensive.
+At the same time, they are relatively affordable.
+However, some cost around a thousand dollars or more.
+So, you may wonder why they’re so expensive.

 Expensive Chromebooks aren’t only a better or upgraded version of the affordable models.
-Most brands offering premium Chromebooks aim for the same target market as the flagship laptops of other companies.
+Most brands offering premium models aim for the same target market as the flagship laptops of other companies.

 Customizations aren’t unique to expensive Chromebooks.
 However, the manner in which every Chromebook is designed and developed isn’t the same as a Windows laptop, which is a crucial factor that influences the costs and, thus, the retail prices of most of the expensive models.